(Edited as of July 27, 2018 because of some great comments. And also to tone down the peppy-ness levels.)

 I am not a fan of small talk.
 It’s tiring.
-(That sentence probably doesn’t make sense to you unless you’re an introvert.
-But, my hunch is that there are a lot more introvert bloggers than extrovert ones.
-I have no numbers to back that up, but it’s my hypothesis.)
 Here’s my definition of small talk: words that are exchanged between people who would rather be somewhere else.
 Maybe one day, when I don’t feel the need to fend of the encroaching awkwardness anymore, small talk won’t be a problem.
-Until then, you can find me trying to get better at it.
+Until then, I’ll be trying to get better at it.

-ANYWAYS, on the other hand, I absolutely love having conversations about more important stuff, like whether or not cockroaches are actually aliens that are pretending to be bugs in order to go unnoticed until they’re ready to conquer the world.
+Anyways, on the other hand, I absolutely love having conversations about more important stuff, like whether or not cockroaches are actually aliens that are pretending to be bugs in order to go unnoticed until they’re ready to conquer the world.
 Unfortunately, those types of discussions are like reindeer, and small talk is like horses.
 Reindeer are so much cooler, but you never get to see them in real life except on Christmas Eve and television.
 Why that is, I have no idea.
 However, since two days ago, I have embarked on a mission to make reindeer more common.
-In other words, I am helping deep conversations to combust on a regular basis.
+In other words, I am trying to help deeper conversations to combust on a regular basis.

 Here’s my genius and very simple plan:

 1. Find a friend who is willing to participate and won’t think that this whole thing is dumb/weird/all of the above.
 Or, you could just force them to do it.
 That’s always an option.
 This step is the most important one- not that there’s much competition.
 Choosing the wrong person will ruin everything.
 EVERYTHING, I tell you.
 (At least I think so.
-I’m so very lucky that this step was easy for me.)
+I don’t want to find out whether or not it’s true for sure.)

 2. Text them a slightly mind bending question each day.